gmachine1/gmachine1.github.io/_posts/2018-06-13-quicksort-in-haskell.markdown

 qsort (x:xs) = qsort (x:xs) = qsort (filter (< x) xs) ++ [x] ++ qsort (filter (>= x) xs)
 {% endhighlight %}

 Except this is far from real quicksort.
 First of all, the list type `[a]` has linear, not constant time access.
-Secondly, the sorting is done, not in place, by making a copies to construct the sorted list.
+Secondly, the sorting is done, not in place, by making copies to construct the sorted list.

 To do the genuine in-place quicksort, we will need some form of Haskell array.
 Here, we will use the `STArray`, which is powered by the ST Monad.
 The ST Monad can be summarized as follows.